 The Bowflex SelectTech 1090 adjustable dumbbells are covered by a 3-year warranty (compared to the 552 model’s 2-year warranty), and they offer the same awesome 6 Week Fitness Results Guarantee.
 If you aren’t totally satisfied with the results the SelectTech 1090’s have given you, you can return them and get your money back.
 Talk about a worry-free purchase!
 Since the SelectTech 1090’s are on the higher end of the adjustable dumbbells price spectrum with their $599 price tag, it’s really nice to know that you have these options in case you’re not happy with your purchase.
 However, with that being said, $599 is actually relatively well-priced when you consider that we’re talking about a 90 lb adjustable dumbbell set here (most 90 lb sets are $600 and up).

 Overall, the Bowflex SelectTech 1090’s are one of the best adjustable dumbbells sets out there if you’re looking to lift heavy and utilize a wider weight range.
+You can read our full Bowflex SelectTech 1090 review to see why.
 These are perfect for advanced weightlifters because you get the higher weight benefit along with Bowflex’s painless dial adjustability system, which makes changing the weights between sets quick and easy.
 With a money-back guarantee, you really can’t go wrong with these.

 PowerBlock Elite Review